Home » San Diego » Tips for visiting San Diego Zoo with kids

 Skyfari aerial tram

-The Skyfari is an aerial tram that goes from the entrance of the zoo to its back.
+The Skyfari is an aerial tram from the zoo’s entrance to its back.

 Skyfari at San Diego Zoo